Supporting You

 Tech Selector Tool

 TAVIP has played a key role in the design and development of the new Tech Selector Tool, a website platform which showcases the best and latest assistive technology and mainstream products for visually impaired people.
-It is a project which comes under the leadership of the VI Charity Sector Partnership with content contributions from an Expert Panel of visually impaired people.
+It is a project which comes under the leadership of the Vision Partnership Technology Group with content contributions from an Expert Panel of visually impaired people.
 It is being hosted by Guide Dogs on behalf of the sector.